 The need for companies to scale quickly and meet capacity is at an all-time high.
 In such a scenario, it can be challenging to allot time and resources to building a bulletproof recruitment process.
 However, in order to retain good employees, a company must first hire the right people.

 How can you do that?

 This is where an offshore development company comes into the picture.
 Partnering with the right company that can take over the recruitment process for you is critical.
 They not only hire the right offshore developers for your business but also allow you to focus on the core competencies of your business.

 The offshore partner will implement a recruitment process that includes skill tests, personality tests, and HR discussions to gain insights into the candidate’s thought process.
 Even existing offshore developers can have a quick chat with a potential candidate to see if they can be a great fit for the team.
 Small measures like this can go a long way in retaining your employees.

 2. Offer unique incentives

 Given the massive demand for engineering talent, if there are no perks attached to a job offer, retaining employees can be extremely challenging.
 Almost every company offers standard perks such as free transportation, healthcare benefits, performance-based bonuses, and stock options.
 The key lies in providing unique perks that your competitor does not offer.

 For instance, Wipro grants its employees access to exclusive employee discounts and rewards at over 30,000 retail brands.
 Other untraditional perks include interest-free loans, contingency loans, or even free movie tickets.

 Incentives like this can significantly help in building a strong relationship with your offshore developers.
 After all, they don’t share the same office space with you.
 Making your offshore team feel like a value-adding extension of your workforce can be the one reason they choose to work for you.
-Establishing well-thought-out incentives and rewards not only make them feel valued and appreciated, but will also ensure that they are content with working for your company.
+Establishing well-thought-out incentives and rewards not only makes them feel valued and appreciated but will also ensure that they are content with working for your company.